hhlim376/Flight_Project/README.md

-# Flight Prediction Project ReadMe
+# Flight Prediction Project

 ## Objectives
-To create a model that predicts arrival delay for flights based on information that we have access to.
+To create a model to predict arrival delay for flights for the first week of January 2020.

 &nbsp;
 ## Process